 #13 Warren Wilson College

 Warren Wilson’s unique triad program—academics, work, and service—brings students outdoors, and the natural environment that surrounds the school provides opportunities for all three.
-Students might kayak in the French Broad River (31 miles west), backpack in the Blue Ridge Mountains (36 miles northeast), care for livestock on the college farm, help manage the recycling center, and, when they need a breather, study in the forest that covers more than half of the campus’s 1,130 acres.
-Students in the Outdoor Leadership program run challenge courses on the 60-foot obstacle course for community members, promoting the theme “there is space for everybody in the outdoors.”
+Students might kayak in the French Broad River (14 miles drive away), backpack in the Blue Ridge Mountains (36 miles northeast), care for livestock on the college farm, help manage the recycling center, and, when they need a breather, study in the forest that covers more than half of the campus’s 1,130 acres.
+Students in the Outdoor Leadership program run challenge courses on the 60-foot obstacle course for community members.

 Proximity to the outdoors: 4.0 | Culture: 3.0 | Academics: 5.0